microspectrometer/dev-kit-2020/doc/embedded-c-design.md

 //      and are in a single translation unit
 ```

-# avr-gcc automatically inlines functions if they only call inline functions
+# avr-gcc might automatically inlines functions if they only call inline functions
 - avr-gcc tries to inline a function that calls inline functions,
   even if the function is not inline or static
+- if the function has many calls, `avr-gcc` may decide not to inline it
+- in this case, making the function `static` makes `avr-gcc` inline it again

 ## example
 - example: `setup` only calls `inline` functions, so the call to